Side Effects and Safety Information

-Learn about BENLYSTA safety and possible BENLYSTA side effects.
+Discover the safety profile of BENLYSTA and possible side effects.

 What is the most important information I should know about BENLYSTA?